Enid, Oklahoma: Marshallese population

-In 2014 Enid was the city with the fourth largest Marshallese population in the United States.
+In 2014, Enid was the city with the fourth largest Marshallese population in the United States.

-A push factor from the Marshall Islands were nuclear testing at Bikini Atoll.
+A push factor from the Marshall Islands was nuclear testing at Bikini Atoll.
 Missionaries from Phillips University visited the Marshall Islands, and Marshallese students at Phillips were among the first settlers from the island country.
 There were also significant numbers who worked at food plants from Advance Foods, now Tyson Foods.
 There were others who worked at Walmart.
 The Compact of Free Association allowed Marshallese to begin moving to Enid sometime circa 1987.
 In 2022 there were 2,800 Marshallese in Enid.

 Initially Enid's Marshallese were younger.
-By the 21st century many elderly Marshallese came for medical care, and many of them died at younger ages than other elderly people due to health problems stemming from fallout from the nuclear tests and from poor diets; the poor diets came from how the US bombings made traditional Marshallese food inaccessible due to radiation, so U.S. junk food rations became a major element in the Marshallese diet.
-Additionally, since 1996, Marshallese citizens were unable to get health programs offered by the federal government due to the Personal Responsibility and Work Opportunity Act changing relevant laws.
+By the 21st century many elderly Marshallese came for medical care, and many of them died at younger ages than other elderly people due to health problems stemming from fallout from the nuclear tests and from poor diets; the nuclear tests made traditional Marshallese food inaccessible due to radiation, so U.S. junk food rations became a major element in the Marshallese diet.
+Since 1996, Marshallese citizens were unable to get health programs offered by the federal government due to the Personal Responsibility and Work Opportunity Act changing relevant laws.
 The Oklahoma government has the ability to allow Marshallese citizens in its state borders to get access to these federal health programs, but it chooses not to do so.

 It is common for Marshallese in Enid to frequently change residences.
 As many Marshallese have not obtained U.S. citizenship, they lack power in governance.
 Business ownership and management are not common among Marshallese in Enid.

-In 2014 there were 381 students in Enid Public Schools who were Marshallese in English language learner programs, and two of the elementary schools had at least 25% of their total students being Marshallese ELL students.
-The district, in 2017, had two liaisons meant for the Marshallese population.
-In 2017, 200 of the students at Enid High School were Marshallese, and by 2014 the school had a student club where Marshallese students taught the overall student population about their culture.
+In 2014, there were 381 students in Enid Public Schools who were Marshallese in English language learner programs.
+Two of the elementary schools had at least 25% of their students being Marshallese ELL students.
+In 2017, the district had two liaisons for the Marshallese population.
+In 2017, 200 of the students at Enid High School were Marshallese.
+From 2014, the school had a student club where Marshallese students taught the overall student population about their culture.
 Longfellow Middle School also had such a club.

 The Marshallese United Church of Christ is in Enid.